ToroForge-Collective/ToroSDK/README.md

 ## Overview

 The Toronet SDK is a TypeScript-based toolkit for interacting with the Toronet blockchain.
-It empowers developers to manage wallets, query blockchain data, handle fiat transactions, verify user identity, manage virtual wallets, and more — all from a developer-friendly interface.
+It empowers developers to manage wallets, query blockchain data, handle fiat transactions, verify user identity, manage virtual wallets, bridge tokens from multiple chains (Solana, Base, Polygon, BSC, Arbitrum), and more — all from a developer-friendly interface.

 ---